maelchiotti/GTagger/README.md

 ## TODO

 - Use a GridLayout and QFrames to display the songs in a prettier way
+  - Add get methods for the tags to return a placeholder in case a tag is empty

 - Toggle the save lyrics button automatically